atticusofsparta/ao-localnet-archive/examples/README.md

 ---

 **Tip:** All examples work with the compiled SDK in `dist/`.
-Make sure to run `npm run build` after any changes to the SDK source code.
+Make sure to run `pnpm run build` after any changes to the SDK source code.